-This research community forum will bring together scholars, practitioners, and thought leaders to explore the opportunities and challenges of implementing AI technologies in employee selection.
+This research community forum will bring together scholars, practitioners, & thought leaders to explore the opportunities and challenges of implementing AI technologies in employee selection.

 Our goal is to foster dialogue and innovative thinking by encouraging participants to: (a) critically examine how AI transforms selection practices, addressing ethical considerations, including fairness and plagiarism; (b) share insights from practitioner case studies, novel datasets, and critiques of current paradigms; and (c) brainstorm impactful directions for future research and development.